Adityapandey111/FoodVilla/README.md

 # FoodVilla (only frontend)
 NOTE ::> You have to add your api key(if the items are not loading) in order to run this application.
-The location of the api key is in the first line of script.js file.
+The location of the api key is in the first line of script.js (const apiKey = 'b5a4f5706ab84e67a27f81290f9fe591';) file.

 FoodVilla is a web application that allows users to search for recipes based on ingredients.
 The app provides a user-friendly interface for discovering and exploring various recipes.
 Users can search for recipes, view details, and add ingredients to their cart.